Pine Script alertcondition(): Build Custom TradingView Alerts

 color=color.red, style=shape.triangleup)

-If you see triangles when you expect them, your logic works.
-If not, time to fix the condition.
+If triangles appear where you expect them, your logic works.
+If not, it's time to fix the condition.

-Here's the truth about alertcondition() - it's not going to make you rich overnight, but it will make you a more disciplined trader.
+The truth about alertcondition() — it won't make you rich overnight, but it will make you a more disciplined trader.
 The best alerts are the ones you actually trust enough to act on.